Fogord/atm/README.md

 ## About proj

-### Pages
+### Pages:
     LockScreen - first page
     CashWithdrawal - page for cash withdrawal with validation ResultWithdrawal - result pages

-### Modules
+### Modules:
     Vuex - describe avalible stores
         - cash - all manipulation of atm
         - auth - simple auth by charing flag in route Route - describing pathes of app and check auth

 ## Project setup
 ```